Loader gif

 Deductible moving expenses

-If you move more than 50 miles for work, and you or your spouse work at least 39 weeks in your new location (78 weeks if you are self-employed), you generally can deduct the following moving expenses:
+If you move more than 50 miles for work, and you or your spouse work at least 39 weeks in your new location (78 weeks if you are ), you generally can deduct the following moving expenses:

 • Auto expenses, using either actual expenses or the standard rate for moving (19 cents per mile in 2012)